-Rep. Brian Banks loses special advantage on Democratic primary ballot
+Rep. Banks loses special primary ballot advantage

 Controversial state Rep. Brian Banks, D-Grosse Pointe, has lost his bid for a special incumbency designation on the August primary ballot.